C Corporation and S Corporation (Inc. or Ltd.)

-There are no restrictions on the ownership of a C corporations.
+There are no restrictions on the ownership of a C corporation.

 The C Corporation is a complex business structure with more startup costs than many other forms.
 A corporation is a legal entity separate from its owners, who own shares of stock in the company.
 Corporations can be created for profit or non-profit purposes and may be subject to increased licensing fees and government regulation than other structures.
 Profits are taxed both at the corporate level and again when distributed to shareholders.